 Refer to the multi-year plan for details about how the Ottawa Hunt & Golf Club will address:

 The Transportation Standard, Design of Public Spaces and Built Environment Standard do not pertain to Ottawa Hunt & Golf Club at this time.
 Should this change in the future, the Ottawa Hunt & Golf Club will ensure it meets the requirements of these standards.

 For more information on this policy or the multi-year accessibility plan, please contact:

 Accessible forms of this document and the accessibility plan are available upon request, please contact Ottawa Hunt & Golf Club using the contact information noted above.

-Members or guests who wish to provide feedback may also complete a Customer Feedback Form or speak with any of our Managers or the GM/COO.
+Members or guests who wish to provide feedback may do so using the contact information above or by completing a Customer Feedback Form.

 Members or guests who provide formal feedback will receive acknowledgement of their feedback, along with any resulting actions based on concerns or complaints that were submitted.
 All information will remain confidential.

 The Ottawa Hunt & Golf Club will provide training to employees and volunteers on Ontario’s accessibility laws and on the Ontario Human Rights Code as it relates to people with disabilities.
 Training will be provided in a way that best suits the duties of the employees, volunteers and others who represent the organization.
 Training will include but is not limited to, the Integrated Accessibility Standards Regulation and the Ontario Human Rights Code as it pertains to persons with disabilities.

 The Ottawa Hunt & Golf Club will take the following steps to ensure employees and volunteers are provided with the training needed to meet Ontario’s accessibility laws.
 Ottawa Hunt & Golf Club will utilize the video program created and hosted by the Ontario Human Rights Commission, Working Together: The Code and the AODA.
 The program includes sections on: